emmarrat/Simple-to-do-app/README.md

-# Task: Create a to-do app which saves data to the server.
+# Simple to-do app

+## To-do app has following features: adding new task, getting all tasks from the databse, marking completed tasks and changing it's status on the database, deleting completed tasks from the user's display and database

-## Work on React with TS, using axios, redux-toolkit, bootstrap
+## Worked on React with TS, used axios, redux-toolkit, bootstrap, firebase